NicolasTessuto/WeatherFinder/README.md

 # WeatherSense
-WeatherSense an free API, lets thalk about the weather!
+WeatherSense an free API
+lets thalk about the weather!